-Exceedances were recorded at both upstream and downstream of Stream C after the haul road formation during this reporting month.
+Exceedances were recorded at both upstream and downstream of Stream C during previous and this reporting month.
 As the upstream monitoring location (F_UC) of Stream C is located within the construction work area, it represents and becomes an impact monitoring station instead of control station.
 All exceedances were considered project-related.